A feature identifies an action that will be applied to a request. Features are categorized as follows:

 Our CDN returns debug cache response headers when both of the following are true:

-request header.
-This request header defines the set of debug cache response headers that will be included in the response. -
+• The request includes the X-EC-Debug request header.
+This request header defines the set of debug cache response headers that will be included in the response.

 Default Behavior: By default, the response excludes debug cache response headers.